Thank you for subscribing

 Explore Port Nepean National Park at the tip of the Mornington Peninsula, full of World War II-era forts, barracks, tunnels and the 1852-built Quarantine Station that isolated infected incoming ship passengers.
 There are many walks to choose from, including a trail around Fort Nepean, where the first shot of the British Empire in World War I and the first Australian shot in World War II were fired.
 Cheviot Hill, the park's highest point, overlooks the beach where former Australian Prime Minister Harold Holt disappeared while swimming in 1967.

-Unwind at the nearby hot springs on Mornington Peninsula near Sorrento after your adventures.
+The hot springs near Sorrento make the Mornington Peninsula a year-round destination.
 Alba Thermal Springs and Spa offers 22 contemporary geothermal bathing options, while the Peninsula Hot Springs are famous for their bathing and wellness experiences, including private bathing sessions.

 More: Best free things to do on the Mornington Peninsula

-Bright, a small town located in the heart of the Victorian Alps, is known for its stunning seasonal beauty, rustic charm and community festivals.
+If you’re craving adventure, Bright delivers.
+This small town, located in the heart of the Victorian Alps, is known for its stunning seasonal beauty, rustic charm and community festivals.
+Think riverside picnics, cycling trails, and a festival vibe that’s perfect for active Victorians.

 You'll be captivated by the ever-changing seasonal landscape in Bright.
 Come winter, snow-capped peaks transform the town into a winter wonderland, offering opportunities for skiing, snowboarding and snowshoeing aplenty.
 Visit during the Darker Days Festival in June for live music and craft beers.